SammyOina/stewart-platform/README.md

 ## Description
 With the current developments around the NASA Artemis program, there has been an increased interest in the technologies around rocketry and other STEM subjects.
 One of the key areas around aerodynamics and specifically for this project is wind tunnel testing.
 Wind tunnels are commonly used in the automotive and aeronautical industries to verify mathematical model.
 Simulation and analysis of scaled models is an important step in the development of aircraft, vehicles and other machines since it provides aerodynamic performance data that can be used to inform any modifications or improvements.
 Such improvements can be aimed toward making the aircraft or vehicles more efficient or safer.

 Wind tunnels simulate the behaviour of models in the presence of airflow thus allowing us to obtain the components that better define this interaction i.e. forces and moments.
 A force balance is consequently used in conjunction with wind tunnels to measure these these forces and moments.
 Such force balances are made possible by use of sensors for data acquisition by a computer.
-The force balace can be 3-component or 6-component; external or internal force balance.
+The force balance can be 3-component or 6-component; external or internal force balance.
 Whereas the force balances give very accurate results, some are expensive to build and use.This is especially true in low income countries and it limits technological development in these areas.
-Moreover, some objects require complex maneuver simulations to imitate the actual movements in air.
+Moreover, some objects require complex manoeuvre simulations to imitate the actual movements in air.
 There is therefore the need for a solution that can achieve dynamic positioning of objects in the wind tunnel while at the same time obtaining force and moment measurements.

 Our project intends to bridge this gap by the use of a low cost six degrees-of-freedom (DOF) Stewart platform as a force balance.
 This type of force balance will be able to position models in the wind tunnel with six degrees of freedom as well as measure six components of aerodynamic forces (drag, lift and side) and moments (pitching, rolling and yawing).
 The desired effect is to reduce the barrier of entry for such technology and inspire a generation of engineers who can contribute to the space and automotive industries.